tausif-sama/Bangladesh_Team-Lazy-go/README.md

 We're using a ready made Ackermann based chassis kit from YF robot and have significantly modified each aspect of the chassis.
 The chassis base plate is made of Aluminum and the rest of the parts involve brass spacers, acrylic top plates, front articulating axel parts and some other miscellaneous parts.
 We've also designed and 3D Printed some parts for making our chassis more practical.

-## Design Decisions

-We setteled on the YF Robot chassis because it provided a robust platform to work on and featured ackermann steering mechanism.
-We've deigned and 3D printed some parts which were required for the optimal operation of the robot.
-We used a clip-on ultrawide lens for the huskylens to widen it's FoV.

 ## 3D Printed parts designed by us